kovidgoyal/kitty/docs/launch.rst

 |kitty| has a :code:`launch` action that can be used to run arbitrary programs
-in news windows/tabs.
+in new windows/tabs.
 It can be mapped to user defined shortcuts in kitty.conf.
 It is very powerful and allows sending the contents of the current window to the launched program, as well as many other options.